Jachdich/placeholder/README.md

 ## Alpha version 0.1 of NYT(U)

 ### You need to install:
-1. Flask (pip install flask)
+1. Flask
-2. Flask Forms (pip install flask-wtf)
+2. Flask Forms
-3. SQLAlchemy (pip install flask-sqlalchemy)
+3. SQLAlchemy
-4. Bcrypt (pip install bcrypt)
+4. Bcrypt
-5. Flask Login (pip install flask-login)
+5. Flask Login
 6. Flask-Mail

 ### What's New